QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 		- Locate the insertion point for x in a to maintain sorted order.
 The parameters lo and hi may be used to specify a subset of the list which should be considered;
 	- bisect.bisect(a, x, lo=0, hi=len(a))
 		- Similar to bisect_left(), but returns an insertion point which comes after (to the right of) any existing entries of x in a.
-		-The returned insertion point i partitions the array a into two halves so that all(val <= x for val in a[lo:i]) for the left side and all(val > x for val in a[i:hi]) for the right side.
+		- The returned insertion point i partitions the array a into two halves so that all(val <= x for val in a[lo:i]) for the left side and all(val > x for val in a[i:hi]) for the right side.
 - `float('inf')`, `float('-inf')` positive and negative infinity
 - assign values at odd and even indices
 	```